Name: apple (various Malus species and cultivars).

 Most apples perform best in regions with a distinct cold season.
 Varieties bred as sub-tropical can produce good crops in warmer zones.
 Plant your apple in a full-sun position.
 They like lots of sunlight hours, especially as fruit is developing, but dislike intense heat.

 Apples have a mild degree of wind tolerance, but will always perform better if sheltered from strong or drying winds.
-They will only do well in coastal areas if they have good shelter.
+They'll only do well in coastal areas if they have good shelter.

 The best growth will come from good-quality, deep soil that is reliably moist in the warmer months.
 An apple is, however, very adaptable and will grow in both sandy and clay soils, provided it does not become waterlogged.
 It can be a wee bit fussy with soil pH, preferring a neutral soil of pH 6–7.
 In most garden situations this should not be an issue.